 - Royals by Lorde — 85 BPM

 Of course, you don’t always need to turn to experts in music and sports science to create a new workout playlist.
-There are many free apps that automatically calculate and tag a song’s BPM, such as the BPM Analyzer.
-Generally speaking, warm-up and cool-down songs should fall into the 80-90 bpm range.
-The music’s tempo should increase to the 120-140 bpm range once your workout transitions into a moderate intensity level.
+There are many free apps that automatically calculate and tag a song’s BPM.
+Generally speaking, warm-up and cool-down songs should fall into the 80-90 BPM range.
+The music’s tempo should increase to the 120-140 BPM range once your workout transitions into a moderate intensity level.

 The ideal BPM will vary from person to person, depending on their working heart rate, but exercisers can increase the intensity of their workout by raising the tempo a little beyond their comfort zone.
 This should make you work even harder, but you’ll be so motivated by the music that you’ll barely notice the extra effort.
 Sounds like a winning formula to us!

 Like this post?
 Check these out: